imnishant/Patrons-Pool-Portal/README.md

 docker build -t patrons-pool-app .
 ```

-# Installing
+## Installing
-If you want to just run the application using docker, follow the Steps mentioned below
+If you want to just run the application using docker, follow the Steps mentioned below.

 Step 1: Create a docker network named "patrons-pool-network" to establish communication between the front-end and back-end part of Patrons Pool applicaiton.
 ```
 docker network create patrons-pool-network